ghostedmilitia/IGScraperV1/README.md

 # Sorry-
 Yeah, I apologize if some of this text that I'm typing doesn't make sense, doing the best i can at explaining the whole process.

+# Usage
+When in command-line, you want to type in: ``IGScraperV1.exe <username>``; Where "<username>" is, you would want to replace that with any username that you would like.
+It's quite simple. :)